mvolkmann/blog/src/rust.md

 ### Primitive Compound Types

 Rust defines three primitive compound types which are tuple, array, and slice.
-These are distinct from the collection types that are described later.
+These are distinct from the collection types that are described in the next section.

 A tuple is a fixed-length list of values that can be of different types.
 The maximum length is 12.